top of page

 A NOTE ABOUT COUPLES THERAPY

 Difficultly with trust and conflict resolution often drives couples to therapy.
 This can include challenges creating intimacy in the relationship, regular arguments which leave people feeling under-loved or unappreciated, and infidelity.
-With couples, I find it especially important to first clarify partners’ differing views on what is causing problems in the relationship.
+With couples, we find it especially important to first clarify partners’ differing views on what is causing problems in the relationship.
 Oftentimes, these problems make themselves visible during therapy, which provides an opportunity for all of us to explore what is happening for each person, the intent of each partner, and misinterpretations that are occurring.
-While providing education on issues like communication and healthy relationships can sometimes be helpful, I generally find that the most effective therapies are ones which get "messy" during the therapeutic space.
-The more you can "show me" what goes askew, the more likely I'll be able to help.
+While providing education on issues like communication and healthy relationships can sometimes be helpful, we generally find that the most effective therapies are ones which get "messy" during the therapeutic space.
+The more you can "show me" what goes askew, the more likely we'll be able to help.

 stream.jpg